-The anniversary also coincides with the American Association of Physicists in Medicine annual meeting in San Antonio which will be taking place on July 14-18 at the Henry B. González Convention Center.
+The anniversary also coincides with the American Association of Physicists in Medicine annual meeting in San Antonio which took place on July 14-18 at the Henry B. González Convention Center.

 “The convention hasn’t been here since 1999 so it’s great timing since a lot of our alumni are coming in for the meeting.
 It’s become my favorite part of going to conferences — just to see our former students,” Dr. Clarke said.

-To celebrate, the program will be having an alumni gathering at the house of Dr. Gary Fullerton, the first director on Sunday, July 14 at 6 p.m.
-Please email Loretta Edwards for the address.
+To celebrate, the program had an alumni gathering at the house of Dr. Gary Fullerton, the first director on Sunday, July 14 at 6 p.m.

 Dr. Clarke explained that he is very proud of the radiological sciences alumni.